danekshea/blockchain-migration-tool-frontend/README.md

 * Polygon PoS

 ## Configuration
-* Set all the environment variables including the contract ABI located in Origin.svelte
+* Set all the environment variables in blockchain.ts including the ABI

 ## Developing